 1. Type of Roast

 Though not the biggest factor in the strength of coffee, the type of bean you use is important.
 In general, coffee is either made from Arabica or Robusta beans.
 Though Robusta has more caffeine and a more bitter taste than Arabica, the Arabica bean is much higher quality in taste.
 Thus, we recommend using Arabica beans for home-brew coffee.
-Try our Gold Espresso coffee made from 100% Arabica beans to get a much richer and smoother coffee.
+Try our Smooth Silver Espresso coffee made from 100% Arabica beans to get a much richer coffee.

 3. Use fresh beans

 As with most foods, the fresher it is, the better the quality and taste it will have.
 The same thing goes for coffee beans.
 Fresh coffee beans will have a much stronger and enjoyable flavour than those that are older.
 To keep your beans fresh, it is important to properly store them in an airtight container and in a dark, dry room.
 We also recommend using all your coffee within one to two weeks of opening to maintain its rich flavour.
 Read more about how to store your coffee here.